Frequently Asked Questions

 A: You have two strategic options:

-- Immediate Fix: Pause the pipeline, debug the issue manually in your IDE, and retry the test to achieve a clean sprint.
+- Immediate Fix: Pause, debug manually in your IDE, and retry the test.

 Q: How do I handle “State Drift” if I changed code outside of Klyve?

-A: When you load a project, Klyve performs a Pre-flight Check.
-If it detects uncommitted external changes, it asks you to confirm them.
-If you fixed a bug manually between sprints, you can commit those changes during this check to ensure Klyve’s understanding of the code state remains in sync with the file system.
-This option is only available if you run your Klyve project with Git.
+A: When you load a project, Klyve performs a Pre-flight Check (requires Git).
+If it detects uncommitted external changes, it asks you to commit them to ensure its internal understanding remains in sync with the file system.